 This grand endeavour is made possible through the support of the donor community and dedicated partnerships with organisations that have been translocating wildlife for many years.

 The project started in 2001 when the first 25 elephants were moved to Limpopo National Park.
-Since then, thousands of animals have been translocated to parks all over southern Africa.
+Since then, we have translocated more than 15 000 animals to parks all over southern Africa.

 Through the news stories below, we share with you our rewilding journeys and keep you to date with the latest plans and news.